Transactional emails: What they are, best practices, examples & templates

 The anatomy of a transactional email

-Order and activity confirmation transactional emails
+Order and activity confirmation transactional email examples

 Order confirmation